The Book of Why: Chapter 1: The Ladder of Causation

 Chapter 1 introduces the 'ladder of causation' - a diagram used to illustrate the three levels of causal reasoning.
 The first level is named 'Association', which discusses associations between variables.
 Questions such as 'is variable X associated with variable Y?' can be answered at this level.
 However, crucially, causality is not invoked.
 An example of reasoning on this first level is the observation that a crowing rooster is associated with the sunrise.
 However, this kind of reasoning cannot describe causal relations.
 For example, we cannot say whether the sunrise causes the rooster to crow, or whether the rooster causes the sun to rise.
 Many of the early 20th century statistical tools, such as correlation and regression operate on this level.

 The second level (or 'rung') on the ladder of causation is labelled 'Intervention'.
 Reasoning on this level answers questions of the form 'if I make the intervention X, how will this affect the probability of the outcome Y?'.
 For example, the question 'does smoking increase my chance of lung cancer?' exists on the second level of the ladder of causation.
 This kind of reasoning invokes causality and can be used to investigate more questions than the reasoning of the first rung.

 The third rung of the ladder of causation is labelled 'Counterfactuals' and involves answering questions which ask what might have been, had circumstances been different.
 Such reasoning invokes causality to a greater degree than the previous level.
 An example counterfactual question given in the book is 'Would Kennedy be alive if Oswald had not killed him?'

 Chapter 2: From Buccaneers to Guinea Pigs: The Genesis of Causal Inference

-Chapter 2 starts with a brief summary of the contributions of Francis Galton and Karl Pearson to the development of statistics in the late 19th Century and early 20th Centuries.
-The authors blame Galton for keeping the study of statistics on the first rung of the ladder of causation and discouraging any discussion of causality in statistics.
+Chapter 2 starts with a brief summary of the contributions of Francis Galton and Karl Pearson (originally Carl Pearson) to the development of statistics in the late 19th Century and early 20th Centuries.
+The authors blame Karl Pearson for keeping the study of statistics on the first rung of the ladder of causation and discouraging any discussion of causality in statistics.
 Causal analysis using path diagrams is then introduced through the explanations of the work of Sewall Wright.